Louisiana Clergy Abuse Lawsuits

 Civil Statutes For Child Sex Abuse In Louisiana

 In Louisiana, there is no civil statute of limitations for child sexual abuse claims.
-HB 492 eliminated the prior civil statute that expired when a survivor turned 28 years of age.
+HB 492 eliminates the prior statute that required a survivor of child sex abuse to file an abuse claim before they turned 28 years of age.

 Louisiana’s “Look Back” Window

-HB 492 created a three-year “look back” window.
+HB 492 creates a three-year “look back” window.
 This retroactive window revives all expired civil claims of child sexual abuse in Louisiana.

-For three years, any survivor can file a civil lawsuit against an abuser or an entity that covered up abuse, regardless of when the abuse took place.
+For three years, survivors of childhood sexual abuse can file a lawsuit against an abuser or an entity that covered up abuse, regardless of when the abuse took place.
 Many survivors of clergy abuse were abused decades ago.
 This new statute gives these survivors a renewed chance at justice.